ministryofjustice/govuk-bank-holidays/README.rst

 - updating the ``VERSION`` tuple in ``govuk_bank_holidays``
 - adding a note to the `History`_
-- creating a release on GitHub which triggers an upload to PYPI
+- publishing a release on GitHub which triggers an upload to PYPI

 Alternatively, run ``python setup.py compilemessages sdist bdist_wheel upload`` locally.